ajinkyakhoche/image-processing-for-cone-detection/README.md

-# image-processing-for-cone-detection
+# Image processing based cone detection for formula student

-ROS package in C++ for detecting cones using image processing, for formula student project
+To run this repo, clone this in the src folder of your catkin_ws. then do catkin_make